Riborok/Lab2/README.md

   for i:=1 to LastNum do
   begin

-    //initialize for the current cycle
-    FindPalindrome:= False;

     //Find the array (string) length
     len:=length(IntToStr(i));

     //Reset the flag for the current iteration flag:=False;

-    //If length=1 then the number gives a palindrome if len = 1 then
+    //If the length is 1, then the number is a palindrome.
+If greater than 1, then check if len > 1 then
-      FindPalindrome:= True

-    //Else looking for numbers that cause a palindrome
-    //Split the string in half and compare the elements else
     begin

       j:=1;